JL-14/viking-experience-uk/README.md

     * Contact/ Booking - leads to the Contact and Booking Page, where contact information can be found, as well as an online form for submitting queries and sending booking requests to The Viking Experience UK.

--The links have an animation whereby each link is underlined when hovered over.
+- The links have an animation whereby each link is underlined when hovered over.

--The navigation bar is simply and clearly set out, giving a good first impression for the user.
+- The navigation bar is simply and clearly set out, giving a good first impression for the user.

 ![Navbar](/documentation/images/navbar.png)

--The navigation bar is responsive:
+- The navigation bar is responsive:

 * On tablets and mobile phones:

 - The navigation links are moved from horizontal to vertical alignment, and the full logo (comprising both logo and company name) is replaced with the logo only, to accommodate smaller screens.

 ![Navbar Smaller screens](/documentation/images/navbar-smaller-screens.png)

 + ### Home Page

--The Home Page introduces the user to the concept of The Viking Experience UK, providing background to the history of Vikings in England (and Norfolk in particular), brief information about the company and the experiences (with links to the Packages page), and information about the location of The Viking Experience UK.
+- The Home Page introduces the user to the concept of The Viking Experience UK, providing background to the history of Vikings in England (and Norfolk in particular), brief information about the company and the experiences (with links to the Packages page), and information about the location of The Viking Experience UK.

 + #### General background and Cover Text

--The general background is an image of five Viking ships approaching shore.
+- The general background is an image of five Viking ships approaching shore.
 The image was chosen as it was thematically highly relevant to the website, and the colour scheme of the image fitted with the colour palette for the website.

--The background image is fixed, so that the sections appear to scroll over the image.
+- The background image is fixed, so that the sections appear to scroll over the image.

--On the Home Page there is a cover text box with a semi-transparent background, with the welcome message motivating visitors to explore more.
+- On the Home Page there is a cover text box with a semi-transparent background, with the welcome message motivating visitors to explore more.

 [Intro](/documentation/images/vikingexperience-front-screen.png)

 + #### Introduction

--The introduction sets out a little of the history of the Viking arrival in England, and the further conquest of Norfolk.
+- The introduction sets out a little of the history of the Viking arrival in England, and the further conquest of Norfolk.
 As such it establishes the rationale for The Viking Experience UK.

 + #### Experience Package Links

--The Introduction is followed by links to the three experience packages on offer, each taking the form of a rounded image relevant to each experience.
+- The Introduction is followed by links to the three experience packages on offer, each taking the form of a rounded image relevant to each experience.

 [Package Links](documentation/images/package-links.png)

--The links are responsive, and re-arrange into two images above one for medium screens, and column for smaller screens.
+- The links are responsive, and re-arrange into two images above one for medium screens, and column for smaller screens.

 [Package Links Smaller](documentation/images/package-links-small-screen.png)

 + #### About Us

--The About Us section provides detail about The Viking Experience UK, including its founders and collaborations with other relevant organisations.
+- The About Us section provides detail about The Viking Experience UK, including its founders and collaborations with other relevant organisations.

 + #### Location

--The Location section gives detail of where The Viking Experience UK is based, including the full address, an image of the reception building, and an embedded Google Map of the location.
+- The Location section gives detail of where The Viking Experience UK is based, including the full address, an image of the reception building, and an embedded Google Map of the location.

--The Google Map is interactive, and visitors can click on it for a larger Google Map, directions, and other information provided by Google Maps.
+- The Google Map is interactive, and visitors can click on it for a larger Google Map, directions, and other information provided by Google Maps.

--The section is responsive, and is re-arranged into column format for smaller screens.
+- The section is responsive, and is re-arranged into column format for smaller screens.

 [Location](/documentation/images/location.png)

 + #### Footer

--The Footer is at the base of each page, in a fixed position.
+- The Footer is at the base of each page, in a fixed position.

--The Footer has links to the Home Page, Social Media, and the Contact page.
+- The Footer has links to the Home Page, Social Media, and the Contact page.

--The links have animations in the form of a bottom line under the relevant link when hovered over.
+- The links have animations in the form of a bottom line under the relevant link when hovered over.

 + ### Packages Page

--The Packages page has the same navbar, background image, and footer as the Home Page.
+- The Packages page has the same navbar, background image, and footer as the Home Page.

--The page provides detailed information about each of the three experience packages:
+- The page provides detailed information about each of the three experience packages:

-    * The Seafaring Experience
++ #### The Seafaring Experience

 [Seafaring Package](/documentation/images/package-details-seafaring.png)

-    * The Camp Experience
++ #### The Camp Experience

 [Camp Package](/documentation/images/package-details-camp.png)

-    * The Arts and Crafts Experience
++ #### The Arts and Crafts Experience

 [Arts and Crafts Package](/documentation/images/package-details-artscrafts.png)

--Each section starts with two images relevant to the package, flanking a table setting out the location, type of activity, duration, and cost of the package.
+- Each section starts with two images relevant to the package, flanking a table setting out the location, type of activity, duration, and cost of the package.

 [Package Intro](/documentation/images/camp-package-details.png)

--Each experience is then described in detail, including detail of the activities, the rationale for the activities (links to the original Viking arrival in Norfolk), and the practical details of what to expect.
+- Each experience is then described in detail, including detail of the activities, the rationale for the activities (links to the original Viking arrival in Norfolk), and the practical details of what to expect.
 Each section is accompanied by a relevant image representative of the experience.

--Each section ends with a table setting out the dates of upcoming experience packages, and also the number of spaces available for each event.
+- Each section ends with a table setting out the dates of upcoming experience packages, and also the number of spaces available for each event.

--There is then a button that takes the visitor to the booking form, where they can send booking requests or queries about the experience.
+- There is then a button that takes the visitor to the booking form, where they can send booking requests or queries about the experience.
 There are also links back to the Home Page, or back to the top of the Packages page, to make it as easy as possible for the user to navigate around the website.
 The buttons are responsive, and form into a column for smaller screens.

--The Package sections are responsive, with images re-sizing for tablet-sized screens, and re-arranging into column format for mobile phone sized screens.
+- The Package sections are responsive, with images re-sizing for tablet-sized screens, and re-arranging into column format for mobile phone sized screens.

 + ### Contact/Booking Page

--The Contact/ Booking page (from here referred to as Contact page) has the same navbar, background image, and footer as the Home Page.
+- The Contact/ Booking page (from here referred to as Contact page) has the same navbar, background image, and footer as the Home Page.

--The Contact page contains the full contact details for The Viking Experience UK.
+- The Contact page contains the full contact details for The Viking Experience UK.
 The page can be used to send a booking request, specifying experience and dates of interest, or to send a query to the company.

--The interactive form has four sections:
+- The interactive form has four sections:

+#### Personal Details
-    * Personal Details -with open text fields for Name, E-mail address, and Telephone number.
+- With open text fields for Name, E-mail address, and Telephone number.
 The Name and E-mail address fields are required, and the form will not send if they have not been completed.
 The required fields are marked with an asterisk and a red border which changes to brown once the field is completed.

 [Personal Details](/documentation/images/form-personal-details.png)

+#### Booking
-    * Booking -with dropdown menus with the dates available for each experience, and a checkbox to indicate the experience of interest.
+- With dropdown menus with the dates available for each experience, and a checkbox to indicate the experience of interest.

 [Booking](/documentation/images/form-booking.png)

+#### Open Query
-    * Open Query -with an open text box for any questions or queries for The Viking Experience UK (which can be completed and sent regardless of whether a booking is made).
+- With an open text box for any questions or queries for The Viking Experience UK (which can be completed and sent regardless of whether a booking is made).

 [Open Query](/documentation/images/form-open-query.png)

+#### Submission
-    * Submission -sets out the conditions for booking, including a link to the Terms and Conditions page (which opens in a new page), and radio buttons for the visitor's preferred method of contact (e-mail, telephone, or no preference).
+- Sets out the conditions for booking, including a link to the Terms and Conditions page (which opens in a new page), and radio buttons for the visitor's preferred method of contact (e-mail, telephone, or no preference).
 The method of contact is required, indicated by a red asterisk, and must be completed in order to send the form.

-    -Finally there is a button to submit the form.
+- There is a button to submit the form.

 [Submit](/documentation/images/form-submit.png)

-    -The page is responsive, with the sections narrowing for smaller screens.
+- The page is responsive, with the sections narrowing for smaller screens.

 + ### Terms and Conditions Page

--The Terms and Conditions page has the same navbar, background image, and footer as the Home Page.
+- The Terms and Conditions page has the same navbar, background image, and footer as the Home Page.

--The page is accessible through a link on the Contact/ Booking page, and opens in a new window.
+- The page is accessible through a link on the Contact/ Booking page, and opens in a new window.
 There are no other links to the Terms and Conditions page.

--The page contains the terms and conditions for booking with The Viking Experience UK.
+- The page contains the terms and conditions for booking with The Viking Experience UK.

 [Terms and Conditions](/documentation/images/terms-and-conditions.png)

 + ### Thank You Page

--The Thank You page has the same navbar, background image, and footer as the Home Page.
+- The Thank You page has the same navbar, background image, and footer as the Home Page.

--The page is hidden until the submit button is pressed on the Contact page with all required fields completed.
+- The page is hidden until the submit button is pressed on the Contact page with all required fields completed.
 The thank you page has links in the navbar and footer for returning to the main website.

 [Thank You](/documentation/images/thank-you-page.png)